-Note Number: OTD/001/2020
+Note Number: OTD/002/2020

-The Overseas Territories Directorate of the Foreign, Commonwealth and Development Office presents its compliments to the Secretariat of the Indian Ocean Tuna Commission (IOTC) and Chair of the Technical Committee on Allocation Criteria (TCAC).
-In advance of the 6th session of TCAC, the United Kingdom wishes to restate its position on the British Indian Ocean Territory (BIOT).
+The Overseas Territories Directorate of the Foreign, Commonwealth and Development Office presents its compliments to the Secretariat of the Indian Ocean Tuna Commission (IOTC) and Chair of the IOTC's 24th Annual Session.
+In advance of this Session, the United Kingdom wishes to restate its position on the British Indian Ocean Territory (BIOT).